jrfso/jrfs/README.md

 <br />
 <p><em>
 Using our lightweight ws integration...
-Other libraries and channel-types (e.g. REST/gRPC) are also possible.
+Other libraries and channel-types are also possible (e.g. REST/gRPC).
 </em></p>

 ```ts